pairing4good/guide-to-digital-product-success/overview.md

 ## **Outcome:**

-“These guidelines position startups to be able to scale development quickly.
-The goal is eliminating the choice between speed and quality by building systems that enable both.”
+These guidelines position startups to be able to scale development quickly.
+The goal is eliminating the choice between speed and quality by building systems that enable both.

-This gives you a clear structure to gauge their current practices and introduce solutions that address common startup tech challenges.​​​​​​​​​​​​​​​​